uncharted-causemos/wm-go/docs/maas_api.md

 #### Important Notes:
   * `region` - We may want to have multiple fields for every regional levels like `country`, `state`, `city`, `admin1`, or `admin2`.
 Also consider a list of regions (countries, states, etc). eg. `["Ethiopia", "South Sudan"]` if output covers multiple regions.
   * `period` may need to be a list of periods, if model output has multiple runs with different time intervals
-  * Having more fields that can be used for searching and faceting on would be nice. eg.  `metrics`, `items`, `source` that we don't currently have or not able to retrieve.
+  * Any other metadata fields that can be used for searching and faceting on would be useful.
+Such as  `metrics`, `items`, or `source` that we don't currently have.

 ## Run (ES)
 Model run with parameters/configs used for the run. (ie. Run results in current maas api)